 The ONS’s latest labour market data saw employment rising, with unemployment remaining low.

-The employment rate returns to a record high, with employment growth similar to the relatively strong rates seen over most of 2017.
+The employment rate remains close to a record high, with employment growth similar to the relatively strong rates seen over most of 2017.

-The increasing tightness in the labour market seems to be fuelling pay: pay growth has edged higher once again and is the strongest it has been in a decade, although still weak relative to pre-crisis norms.
+Pay growth has edged higher once again and is the strongest it has been in a decade but still weak relative to pre-crisis norms.

-Across the UK, regions and nations have seen a mixed picture in employment as well as unemployment levels.
+Across the UK, regions and nations have seen a mixed picture in employment levels and little change in unemployment levels.